Q: What is AWS CloudHSM?

 Q: Where is CloudHSM available?

-CloudHSM is available today in the US East (Northern Virginia), US West (Oregon), EU (Ireland), and Asia Pacific (Sydney) regions.
+CloudHSM is available today in the US East (Northern Virginia), US West (Oregon), EU (Ireland), EU (Frankfurt) and Asia Pacific (Sydney) regions.
 If you are interested in using CloudHSM in any other regions, please Contact Us.

 Q: Can I try the CloudHSM service with my applications before I sign up?